 By means of a domestic violence workplace safety response plan, Binghamton University shall make employees aware of their options and available resources and help employees safeguard each other and report domestic violence to designated officials.

-- The designated liaison between Binghamton University and SUNY System Administration is Lisa Havtur, Office of Compliance and Risk Management.
+a.
+The designated liaison between Binghamton University and SUNY System Administration is Lisa Havtur, HR Coordinator in the Office of Human Resources.
 This liaison will ensure campus wide implementation of this policy, and serve as the primary liaison with System Administration regarding this policy.
 The System Administration designated liaison will communicate with the Office for the Prevention of Domestic Violence (OPDV) on behalf of campuses as it relates to reporting.

 b.
 Additionally, the following individuals/offices are designated as available to support those in need of assistance concerning domestic violence: Employee Assistance Program Office, LSG 673, (607) 777-6655.